junegunn/junegunn.github.io/content/docs/fzf/tips/ripgrep-integration.md

   the number of selected items.
 * `$OPENER` holds a shell code that is run on `enter` and `ctrl-o`.
 It behaves differently depending on `$FZF_SELECT_COUNT`.
-* It builds and open quickfix window only when the user has selected any items using `TAB` or `SHIFT-TAB`.
+* It builds the quickfix list for the selected items and open it only when the user has selected any items using `TAB` or `SHIFT-TAB`.
 * `vim +cw -q {+f}` needs some explanation.
     * `+cw` tells Vim to execute `:cw` command to open the quickfix window.
     * `-q {+f}` makes Vim start in quickfix mode using the error file `{+f}`